White Ribbons

 Wrap me in your embrace,

-soft-spoken words until I fall asleep.
+Soft-spoken words to fall asleep.

 Tell me that I’m all you desire.

-Lie and tickle my heart
+Lie and tickle my heart as if I were still your baby,

-as if I were still your baby,
+Lie and tickle my heart as if I were still your baby,

-or what’s left of her.
+Or what’s left of her.

 Comments